Danielr1312/NYC_Taxi_ML_Pipeline/README.md

 - Implement **data drift detection** to monitor prediction accuracy.
 - Optimize big data processing using **Dask** or **Vaex**.
 - Factor in **major NYC events** (e.g., marathons, concerts) affecting taxi demand.

 ---
+## Notes
+### **Automated Data Retrieval**
+There is no easily accessilbe S3 bucket for the data I would like to work with, so I attempted to use API but the data is much too large for this to be a feasible option.
+I may come back around to this later.

+---
 🎯 **Developed for NYC Taxi Fare Prediction with Scalable ML Practices!**